vijikarthi/flink-connectors-wiki/streaming.md

 The checkpoint mechanism works as a two-step process:

-   - The [master hook](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/runtime/checkpoint/MasterTriggerRestoreHook.html) handler from the job manager initiates the [trigger checkpoint](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/runtime/checkpoint/MasterTriggerRestoreHook.html#triggerCheckpoint-long-long-java.util.concurrent.Executor-) request to  the `ReaderCheckpointHook` that was registered with the Job Manager during `FlinkPravegaReader` source initialization.
+   - The [master hook](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/runtime/checkpoint/MasterTriggerRestoreHook.html) handler from the job manager initiates the [`triggerCheckpoint`](https://ci.apache.org/projects/flink/flink-docs-stable/api/java/org/apache/flink/runtime/checkpoint/MasterTriggerRestoreHook.html#triggerCheckpoint-long-long-java.util.concurrent.Executor-) request to  the `ReaderCheckpointHook` that was registered with the Job Manager during `FlinkPravegaReader` source initialization.
 The `ReaderCheckpointHook` handler notifies Pravega to checkpoint the current reader state.
 This is a non-blocking call which returns a `future` once Pravega readers are done with the checkpointing.
-   - A `CheckPoint` event will be sent by Pravega as part of the data stream flow and on receiving the event, the `FlinkPravegaReader` will initiate [trigger checkpoint](https://github.com/apache/flink/blob/master/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/checkpoint/ExternallyInducedSource.java#L73) request to effectively let Flink continue and complete the checkpoint process.
+   - A `CheckPoint` event will be sent by Pravega as part of the data stream flow and on receiving the event, the `FlinkPravegaReader` will initiate [`triggerCheckpoint`](https://github.com/apache/flink/blob/master/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/checkpoint/ExternallyInducedSource.java#L73) request to effectively let Flink continue and complete the checkpoint process.

 ### Timestamp Extraction / Watermark Emission